MaartenDesnouck/google-apps-script/README.md

 # Usage

-Authenticate the Drive API:
+#### Authenticate the Drive API
-(Add -f to force reauthentication, add -s to show the authentication url instead of opening a webbrowser)
+ - Add -f to force reauthentication
+ - Add -s to show the authentication url instead of opening a webbrowser

 ```
 $ gas auth [-f][-s]
 ```

-Initialize a new project or clone an existing one:
+####  Initialize a new project or clone an existing one

 ```
 $ gas init <projectName>
 $ gas clone <projectName|projectId>
 ```

-List your remote projects and their id's (optional filter on projectName):
+#### List your remote projects and their ids
+- There is an optional filter on projectName

 ```
 $ gas list [filter]
 ```

-Pull and push code from/to your remote project:
+#### Pull and push code from/to your remote project
-(Files in local folders are mapped to their full path name in a project and the other way around)
+- Files in subfolders are mapped to their relative pathname in a project and the other way around
-(You can specify to pull or push a single file by adding a filename to the command and even delete a single remote file by adding -d)
+- You can specify to pull or push a single file by adding a filename to the command
+- Delete a single remote file by adding -d to the push command

 ```
 $ gas pull [fileName]
 $ gas push [fileName] [-d]
 ```

-Create, delete or rename a project in your Google Drive:
+#### Create, delete or rename a project in your Google Drive

 ```
 $ gas create <projectName>